 Once again, Extending a Hand Foundation (Fundacion Una Mano Amiga) is hosting a "Backpacks of Love" campaign.
 Each year we support children from the Santa Ana and Nazareth Orphan schools, sick seniors from the Guillermo Greffestein Elderly Home, and other poor kids from the villages around Agua de Dios with a backpacks drive campaign, delivering backpacks full of primary necessities to those in need.

 EYES OF THE FUTURE 2015

 On February 28th, 2015 the children and nuns of Santa Ana and Nazareth Orphanages received free vision screenings and eye exams.
-This vision drive day was a donation from our volunteer Dr. Gerardo Salamanca and optometrist Dr. Jose Joaquin Pazcagaza from Bogotá, Colombia.
-After the exams and screenings for 50 children, 50 sick seniors from Guillermo Greffestein Elderly Home and 6 nuns the results were: 18 children needed corrective lenses, 5 children needed vision therapy 1 nun needed glasses and vision surgery.
+This vision drive-day was a donation from our volunteer Dr. Gerardo Salamanca and optometrist Dr. Jose Joaquin Pazcagaza from Bogotá, Colombia.
+After the exams and screenings of 50 children, 50 sick seniors from Guillermo Greffestein Elderly Home and 6 nuns the results were: 18 children needed corrective lenses, 5 children needed vision therapy 1 nun needed glasses and vision surgery.
 All corrective lenses were donated and delivered by Dr. Salamanca and Dr. Pazcagazaon on April 18th, 2015.
 Thanks to the generosity of Dr. Marta López, five children with severe vision problems received vision therapy at no cost at the Instituto Coperavi, one of the best vision institutions in Bogotá, Colombia.